Jannah

-Jannah is also referred to as the abode of Adam and Eve, before they have been expelled.
-Most Muslims hold that Jannah (as well as Jahannam) coexist with the temporal world, rather than being created after Judgement Day.
-Although humans may not pass the boundaries to the otherworld, the otherworld may interact with the temporal world of humans.
+Jannah is also referred to as the abode of Adam and Eve before their expulsion.
+Muslims believe Jannah and Jahannam co-exist with the temporal world, rather than being created after Judgement Day.
+Humans may not pass the boundaries to the afterlife, but it may interact with the temporal world of humans.

+According to some Islamic teachings, there are two categories of the people of heaven: those who go directly to it and those who enter it after enduring some torment in hell; Also, the people of hell are of two categories: those who stay there temporarily and those who stay there forever.